cortexlabs/cortex/examples/sklearn/iris-classifier/README.md

 creating classifier api
 ```

-Behind the scenes, Cortex containerizes our implementation, makes it servable using Flask, exposes the endpoint with a load balancer, and orchestrates the workload on Kubernetes.
+Behind the scenes, Cortex containerizes your implementation, makes it servable using Flask, exposes the endpoint with a load balancer, and orchestrates the workload on Kubernetes.

-Track the status of a deployment using `cortex get`:
+Track the status of your deployment using `cortex get`:

 ```bash
 $ cortex get classifier --watch